Try your hand at one of these amazing crochet squares and learn new techniques as you stitch up some amazing new twists on the classic granny square.

 The yarn you choose will really be determined by what you are going to do with the squares themselves.
 If you are making a blanket, you would want a yarn that is easy to care for and soft.

-If you are turning your squares into wash cloths, you want to use a good cotton yarn for durability and ease of care.
+If you are turning your squares into washcloths, you want to use a good cotton yarn for durability and ease of care.

 So there really isn’t a right or wrong.
-Just be sure the hook size you use works with your yarn choice.
+Just be sure the hook size you use works with your yarn weight.
 It’s okay to go up or down a hook size to get your square to lie flat, just keep in mind the change in size if you need the square to be a certain dimension.

 And now, on to the patterns!!